Uberspace/lab/source/guide_taskd.rst

  Created user 'First Last' for organization 'Public' [isabell@stardust ~]$

-Mind the user key!
+Remember the user key!
 This identifies the user (as the name is not neccessary unique).
-Lets put this information in a file just to make things easier especially on Android where you can then copy paste the information.
+Let's put this information in a file just to make things easier especially on Android where you can then copy paste the information.
 Create a file ``~/Isabell_task_info`` and put this in:

 ::